Measurement of the properties of Higgs boson production at $\sqrt{s} = 13$ TeV in the $H\to\gamma\gamma$ channel using $139$ fb$^{-1}$ of $pp$ collision data with the ATLAS experiment: Interpretation of the results in the -framework

 Two specific models of coupling modifications are considered in this section, and two additional models are described in Appendix~\ref{app:kappas}.
-The first model focuses on the $\kappa_t$ coupling modifier.
+The first model focuses on the $\kappa_t$ modifier to the Higgs boson coupling with the top quark.
 Two configurations are used for the \ggtoH\ and \Hyy\ loop processes: in the first case, both are described using their resolved parameterization as a function of $\kappa_t$; in the second case, both are described using the effective couplings $\kappa_g$ and $\kappa_\gamma$.
-All other $\kappa$ modifiers are fixed to their SM values, in particular the effect of $\kappa_W$ in the resolved parameterization of the \Hyy\ loop.
+All other Higgs boson couplings are fixed to their SM values, in particular the coupling with the $W$ boson which enters the resolved parameterization of the \Hyy\ loop.
 These two models also allow the sign of $\kappa_t$ to be probed, with sensitivity coming from interference effects in certain amplitudes.
 These occur in the \tH\ and \ggtoZH\ processes, as well as in the \Hyy\ process when its parameterization is resolved in terms of $\kappa_t$ and other coupling modifiers.

 The negative log-likelihood scans for both configurations are shown in Figure~\ref{fig:kappas:kappa_t}.